 Beginning Inventory + Purchased Inventory – Ending Inventory = Cost of Goods Sold (COGS)

-Let's look at an example.
-Say you want to know your inventory for last month.
-You had $3,000 of leftover inventory at the start of the month, including food, drinks, spices, baking materials – anything it takes to get a meal on a plate and a drink in a glass.
+Let's break this down with an example.
+Say you want to get a better idea of your inventory from last month.
+You had $3,000 of leftover inventory at the start of the month, including food, drinks, spices, and other materials — basically anything and everything it takes to get a meal on a plate and a drink in a glass.

 - Beginning Inventory: $3,000